Are you preparing for a half marathon? I’m sure you know that your shoes are one of the most important parts of preparation.

 - Available in a wide range of colors

-The Launch 7 is affordable and value-packed, and would be a good choice for those who want to use it as a training shoe as well as run a half marathon with it.
+The Launch 9 is affordable and value-packed, and is a good choice for those who want to both train and race a half marathon.

-Like other Brooks models, this one features a quick-biodegrading, environmentally-friendly midsole, so you can feel good about that as you run.
+Like other Brooks models, the Launch 9 features a quick-biodegrading, environmentally-friendly midsole, so you can feel good about that as you run.
+That does not mean that the cushioning degrades – expect a pair of Launch 9s to get you most of the way through a high-mileage training cycle easily.

 The full-length midsole makes use of a compound Brooks calls Cushsole, which has an insole board to add to flexibility and stability.